GeostatsGuy/Resources/README.md

 # Resources

+Howdy Folks, I'm Michael Pyrcz, an Associate Professor at The University of Texas.
+I teach and conduct research on data analytics, geostatistics and machine learning.
+I'm appointed in the Hildbrand Department of Petroleum and Geosystem Engineering, the Jackson School of Geosciences and the Bureau of Economic Geology.
+I'm also a principal investigator in the College of Natural Sciences Energy Analytics Freshmen Research Initiative.

+I feel that the role of professor is a role of service to our community, so I post all my lectures and supporting content online for anyone in the world to learn.
+I hope this supports:

+* **my students** with evergreen content long after they finish my courses
+* **working professionals** facing the digital transformation and interested to learn new skills
+* **potential students** by breaking down barriers and making our university a welcoming place for all interested to learn

 An inventory of my online resources that I have made to help people learn about spatial data analytics, geostatistics and machine learning.
 I have produced these resources to support my students and I thought they would be useful to my students after completion of the class (an evergreen resource), to other students and working professionals interested in this topic.

 ## The Author: